wp-plugins/addauthor/readme.txt

 To show a gravatar and a descritpion of the author(s) of your blog

 == Screenshots ==

-1. This is how addauthor appear on mine blog
+1. This is how addauthor appear on mine blog.

 == Changelog ==
 1.2